Uday-sonar/Heart_Disease_Prediction/README.md

 # 🫀 Heart Disease Prediction using Machine Learning

-This project is a solution for a **Kaggle Machine Learning Competition** focused on predicting heart disease using patient health data.
+This project predicts the presence of heart disease using machine learning models.
+It compares LightGBM and Random Forest classifiers and automatically selects the best-performing model based on ROC-AUC score.

 📌 Competition: Playground Series S6E2
 📌 Platform: Kaggle